mccode-dev/PaNRAID/NOTES/INSTRUMENTS.md

 We can use all SAS models, but this would need a slight modification of the instrument component as it is.

+- SANS_AnySamp: hard-coded I(q) in INIT.
+Currently with fixed parameters.
+- SANS_DebyeS: Currently with fixed parameters.
+- SANS_Guinier: Currently with fixed parameters.

 ##### Output type

-- 2D Scattering plane
+- 2D Scattering plane 'PSD_monitor'

-- 1D curve: PSD monitor radial sum
+- 1D curve: PSD monitor radial sum 'PSD_monitor_rad'

-- 1D curve: PSD monitor radial average
+- 1D curve: PSD monitor radial average 'PSD_monitor_rad'

 #### `SOLEIL_SWING.instr`